Installation

 cargo build --release --features io-uring

-This produces four binaries in target/release/:
+This produces four operator binaries in target/release/:

 | Binary | Description |